sveltejs/language-tools/packages/svelte-vscode/README.md

 ## Setup

-Do you want to use Typescript/SCSS/Less/..?
-See "Using with preprocessors" below.

 If you added `"files.associations": {"*.svelte": "html" }` to your VSCode settings, remove it.

+Do you want to use TypeScript/SCSS/Less/..?
+[See the docs](/docs/README.md#language-specific-setup).

+More docs and troubleshooting: [See here](/docs/README.md).

 ## Features